NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 Building ASP from source
 ------------------------

-This entails downloading all the ASP dependencies with conda first, then pulling the VisionWorkbench and Stereo Pipeline code from GitHub, and building locally.
+This entails downloading all the ASP dependencies with conda first as pre-compiled binaries, then pulling the VisionWorkbench and Stereo Pipeline source code from GitHub, and building locally.
 This is suggested only for the very adventurous user.

-The environments having the ASP dependencies are in the ``conda`` directory of the Stere Pipeline repository, as above.
+The environments having the ASP dependencies are in the ``conda`` directory of the Stereo Pipeline repository, as above.
 After downloading those, one can run on Linux::

     conda env create -f asp_deps_2.7.0_linux_env.yaml